Vitamin K - Questions & Answers - Page 2

 Popular questions about Vitamin K-2

-One cup of cooked broccoli contains about 220 micrograms of Vitamin K.
+One tablespoon of dried oregano contains about 16mg of vitamin K.

 Can I take Vitamin K with milk?